cromachina/art-timelapse/README.md

 - If using `--psd-file <filename>`, a frame will be captured every time the PSD file is finished being written to (such as after saving).
 - This mode will make a choppy looking timelapse, depending on how frequently you save your work, but the effect isn't terrible.
 #### Screen capture
-- This is the default behavior of the program, which is to capture an area of the screen.
+- This is the default behavior of the program when neither of the above options is specified, which is to capture an area of the screen.
 - When you run the program, it will ask you to click on the window which you want to start capturing.
   - If using Paint Tool SAI with Windows, click inside of the drawing area to automatically capture that subwindow.
   - If you are using Paint Tool SAI with Wine, you can use the `--drag-grab` option to drag a rectangular area to record.